 Plan ahead and take a look at the top London activities after lockdown.

 Staycations in London

-If you’re planning to visit London on a staycation after lockdown, plan ahead and make sure to read the latest guidance on planning a holiday in England, which includes detailed information on what to do if you feel unwell during your trip.
+If you’re dreaming of visiting London on a staycation after lockdown, plan ahead and make sure to read the latest guidance on planning a holiday in England, which includes detailed information on what to do if you feel unwell during your trip.

 Check which coronavirus restrictions apply before your trip to London, including certain rules around travel and overnight stays.